mlan/docker-kopano/README.md

 kopanoAccount: 1
 kopanoHidden: 1
 kopanoSharedStoreOnly: 1
-kopanoResourceType: publicStore:Public Stores/public
+kopanoResourceType: publicFolder:Public Stores/public
 ```

 messages to `public@example.com` will be delivered to the public store in `Public Stores/public`.
-The central  [attribute](https://documentation.kopano.io/kopanocore_administrator_manual/appendix_b.html#appendix-b-ldap-attribute-description) is `kopanoResourceType: publicStore:Public Stores/public`.
+The central  [attribute](https://documentation.kopano.io/kopanocore_administrator_manual/appendix_b.html#appendix-b-ldap-attribute-description) is `kopanoResourceType: publicFolder:Public Stores/public`.
 It contains a token and a folder name.
 The token match is case sensitive and there must be a colon `:` separating
 the token and the public folder name.
 The folder name can contain space and
 sub folders, which are distinguished using a forward slash `/`.